Retrieving Classes of Causal Orders with Inconsistent Knowledge Bases: Introduction

 \section{Introduction}

-Causal discovery is a critical task in numerous scientific disciplines, such as epidemiology, economics, and biology, as it enables researchers to uncover the underlying relationships between variables and better understand complex systems.
-Traditionally, inferring causal graphs from data has been a challenging endeavor, as existing algorithms often rely on strong, untestable assumptions~\cite{Spirtes_2001,Glymour_2019,Peters_2017,Assaad_2022}, such as causal sufficiency or faithfulness, which may not hold in real-world scenarios~\cite{Aitbachir_2023}.
-With the recent rise in the popularity of Large Language Models (LLMs), many have suggested that these models could provide a novel avenue for causal discovery \cite{Long_2023,Long_2023a,Darvariu_2024,Cohrs_2024,Vashishtha_2023}.
-Unlike traditional methods, LLMs operate on metadata \textemdash leveraging pre-collected knowledge \cite{Darvariu_2024} encoded in their training data \textemdash and may therefore require fewer assumptions to infer causal relationships.
+Traditional causal discovery algorithms rely on observational (or interventional) data to uncover causal relationships.
+To do so, they often make strong assumptions~\citep{Spirtes_2001,Glymour_2019,Peters_2017,Assaad_2022}, such as causal sufficiency and faithfulness.
+The recent rise in popularity of Large Language Models (LLMs) offers a new tool to discover causal models~\citep{Long_2023,Long_2023a,Cohrs_2023,Vashishtha_2025,Kiciman_2024}.
+Unlike traditional causal discovery methods, LLM-aided approaches operate on textual data, leveraging pre-collected knowledge encoded in their training data.
+However, LLMs have been frequently observed to provide ambiguous, inconsistent, or prompt-sensitive answers when queried about causal relationships~\citep{Zecevic_2023}.
+Moreover, LLMs have limited capabilities when it comes to uncovering new knowledge or simply generating novel ideas, which undermines their applicability in the discovery of causal structures~\citep{Si_2025}

-However, despite growing interest, initial attempts to extract reliable causal information from LLMs have met limited success.
-In natural language, direct and indirect causes are often conflated, making them difficult to distinguish.
-This ambiguity is evident in various domains such as philosophy, biology, and epidemiology.
-For example, we often say that smoking causes cardiovascular disease, treating smoking as a direct cause.
-However, this relationship is most probably fully mediated by chronic inflammation and subclinical vascular pathology \cite{Rifai_2017}.
-Similarly, we commonly assert that a sedentary lifestyle causes type 2 diabetes, when in fact this link is fully mediated by obesity \cite{Li_2022}.
-More in general, in natural language, causal relations are frequently expressed as a simple relationship: "$X$ causes $Y$" or "$X$ affects $Y$" or "$X$ prevents $Y$", etc. This oversimplification obscures the complex web of direct and indirect influences, including immediate "parents" and distant "ancestors" of a causal pathway.
-Given that LLMs are often characterized as "causal parrots" \cite{Zecevic_2023}\textemdash better suited for information retrieval than for inferring causal relationships\textemdash we argue that they are more effective for identifying causal orders rather than constructing detailed causal graphs.
+Most importantly, as noted in~\cite{Vashishtha_2025}, in natural language, direct and indirect causes are often conflated, making them difficult to distinguish.
+This ambiguity is evident in informal statements across various domains, including philosophy, medicine, and epidemiology.
+For instance, we commonly assert that a sedentary lifestyle causes type 2 diabetes, when in fact this link is fully mediated by obesity \citep{Li_2022}.
+More generally, causal relations are frequently verbally expressed as a simple relationship: "$X$ causes $Y$" or "$X$ affects $Y$" or "$X$ prevents $Y$", etc. This oversimplification obscures the complex web of direct and indirect influences, including immediate "parents" and distant "ancestors" of a causal pathway.
+In this paper, we argue that \emph{LLMs are not effective for discovering causal Directed Acyclic Graphs (DAGs), but rather allow us to retrieve abstractions of causal orders that can, under certain conditions, be used to estimate total effects}, or Average Treatment Effects (ATE).